VenturaPereira/LPOO1617_T2G3/README.md

 During this project we had some difficulties.
 In the early stages of development, we had some troubles getting used to the new library.
 Trying to implement the necessary requirements, we came across some challenges, such as the way collisions(the physics) were supposed to work, how to associate a fixture to it's sprite.
 Eventually this all led to some troubles trying to compose the MVC structure - we believe we haven't been keen on doing so.
 Furthermore, we had some issues trying to construct a competetive game due to the choice of it's category.
-Being a platform based game, we came across doubts whether was it competitibe enough or not.
+Being a platform based game, we came across doubts whether was it competitive enough or not.
 Lastly, due the MVC difficulties it was hard for us to run tests, as our view is somewhat connected to our model.

 ### Lessons learned: